 Best Sunscreen for Babies and Kids

-TruKid Sunny Days Sport (available in 3.5 oz only) is the product we reach for the most.
-Though thick, it rubs in nicely, leaving behind a nice matte, unscented finish without greasy residue.
-With protective and moisturizing organic, plant-derived ingredients like aloe juice, sunflower oil, jojoba oil, cucumber extract, green tea oil, and pomegranate juice, we feel good about using this on the entire family.
+TruKid Sunny Days Sport (available in 3.5 oz only) is the option we reach for most of the time.
+Though thick, it rubs in quickly, leaving a matte, unscented finish without any greasy residue.
+With protective, moisturizing, organic, plant-derived ingredients like aloe juice, sunflower oil, jojoba oil, cucumber extract, green tea oil, and pomegranate juice, we feel good using this product on the entire family.

-Although TruKid advertises 80-minute water resistance, we encourage vigilant and generous reapplication to avoid sunburn, especially when swimming during the peak sun hours of between 10 am to 4 pm.
-It may cause dry skin, so we encourage the liberal use of a good natural moisturizer after bathing.
+Although TruKid advertises an 80-minute water-resistance, we encourage vigilant and generous reapplication to avoid sunburn, especially when swimming or playing during peak sun hours (10 am to 4 pm).
+It can cause dry skin for some, so we recommend the liberal use of a quality natural moisturizer after bathing.

-Though expensive, California Baby Super Sensitive (available in 1.8 oz, 2.9 oz, 6 oz, and 19 oz) is a great choice for eczema and sensitive skin as it is a fragrance-free and broad-spectrum formulation with a water resistance of 80-minutes.
-For those with allergy concerns, it is free of gluten, oat, soy, and dairy, as well as free of nuts with the exclusion of coconut, so it ticks a lot of boxes.
-Also, it is in a league of its own as titanium dioxide is the only active ingredient; thus, if there is any reason your kiddo needs to avoid zinc oxide, this is the formula for them.
-Skin protective and moisturizing ingredients like extracts of calendula, pansy, and rosemary and oils of safflower and coconut are a bonus.
-This lotion is a concentrated formula, so it will last longer than you think.
-For ease of application, follow the founder's application recommendations using the "dot technique".
-This process entails placing a dime-sized amount on skin or fingers, then dotting it over sun-exposed skin before blending it evenly.
+Though expensive, California Baby Super Sensitive is a great choice for eczema and sensitive skin as it is a fragrance-free with a broad-spectrum formulation and a water resistance of 80-minutes.
+For those with allergies, it is free of gluten, oat, soy, and dairy, as well as nuts with the exclusion of coconut, so it ticks most boxes.
+Also, it is unique as titanium dioxide is the only active ingredient, so if there is any reason your kiddo needs to avoid zinc oxide, this is the product for them.
+Skin protective and moisturizing ingredients like extracts of calendula, pansy, rosemary, and oils of safflower and coconut are a bonus.
+While expensive, this lotion is a concentrated formula that lasts longer than you think.
+For ease of application, follow the founder's recommendations using the "dot technique".
+This process entails placing a dime-sized amount on skin or fingers, then dotting it over sun-exposed skin before blending in.

-This is a very thick formulation, so be advised that a little goes a long way for full coverage.
-Be forewarned that it can be challenging to remove from leather, so application once outside of the house and car may be a good idea.
-Also, pay attention to the expiration date as it is too expensive to leave lying around only to throw away a good portion of it.
+This lotion is a very thick formulation, so be advised that a little goes a long way for full coverage.
+Be forewarned that it is challenging to remove from leather, so applying outside of the house and car is a must.
+Also, pay attention to the expiration date, as it is too expensive to throw away.

-There is a lot to love about Blue Lizard Baby (available in 3 oz, 5 oz, and 8.75 oz) apart from its trademark bottle that turns color when exposed to UV (the deeper the pink color, the more UV rays are present).
+There is a lot to love about Blue Lizard Baby apart from its trademark bottle that turns color when exposed to UV.
 For one, it contains a mixture of active mineral ingredients (zinc oxide and titanium dioxide), which is great for full spectrum UVA/UVB coverage.
-It is a great choice for sensitivities as it is free of fragrance and gluten.
-What we love best is that it rubs in easily (especially for a mineral-based product).
-Its loose oil-water emulsion consistency is not greasy or sticky, which is pretty awesome in our book!
-This brand is also available in a Blue Lizard Sensitive formulation with the same active ingredients, SPF rating, and performance, but the bottle will turn blue instead of pink with UV exposure.
+It is a good choice for sensitivities as it is free of fragrance and gluten.
+What we love best is that it rubs in easily (especially for a mineral-based product), and its oil-water emulsion consistency is not greasy or sticky.
+This brand is also available in a Blue Lizard Sensitive formulation with the same active ingredients, SPF rating, and performance.

 Be aware that Blue Lizard is water-resistant for only 40-minutes, so you must be vigilant about reapplying after towel drying when swimming, sweating, or any other water activity.
-Otherwise, reapplication every 2 hours is recommended.
+Otherwise, we recommend reapplication every 2 hours.
 Also, this formulation can separate, so it is essential to shake the container well before use.

-Neutrogena Pure and Free Baby (available in 3 oz only) is easy to find both online and in traditional retail, which makes this mineral-based formula with an 80-minute water resistance an excellent option to consider.
+Neutrogena Pure and Free Baby is easy to find online and in stores, which makes this mineral-based formula with an 80-minute water resistance an excellent option.
 It applies easily and is comfortable for long days in the sun.

 While its inactive ingredients are less natural, we feel it is a great option for a mainstream, easy to purchase brand at a good value.
 It will not rub in thoroughly, which is a hallmark of a mineral-base.
-So, as long as you are aware, we think you will be happy with the results.
+So, as long as you don't mind the white, we think you'll be happy with the results.

-Burt's Bees All-Weather SPF 15 Moisturizing Lip Balm is a great all-natural, zinc solution for keeping little lips protected from the sun.
-It is water-resistant up to 40-minutes, so remember to reapply often when in water activities.
+Burt's Bees All-Weather SPF 15 Moisturizing Lip Balm is an all-natural, zinc solution for keeping little lips protected from the sun.
+It is water-resistant up to 40-minutes, so remember to reapply often when playing in the water.
 With lots of healthy oils (olive, cocoa, jojoba, shea, meadowfoam, and soybean), it is a very moisturizing balm that helps prevent chapping and cracking lips.

-Because of its zinc base, it will have a creamy white appearance on the lips, which may bother adults, but this typically isn't a big deal for kids.
+Because of its zinc base, it has a creamy white appearance, which can be annoying, but this typically isn't a problem for kids.
 To some, it may also have a tacky feel.
 Nonetheless, we love the natural ingredients and moisturizing quality of this balm with very effective UV protection.

-Thinksport Kids (available in 3 oz and 6 oz) is excellent for water play with an 80-minute water resistance window.
-Be aware that it takes some elbow grease during application due to its thick consistency, but we find that its lovely scent and effectiveness are worth the added effort.
+Thinksport Kids is excellent for water play with an 80-minute water resistance window.
+It takes some elbow grease during application due to its thick consistency, but we find that its lovely scent and effectiveness are worth the added effort.
 It is also available in a Thinkbaby SPF 50+ version with the same base formulation, which includes skin-centric ingredients like aloe juice and castor, sunflower, jojoba, olive, raspberry seed, and cranberry seed oils as well as Vitamins C and E.

 For those with sensitive skin, we recommend spot testing before use to avoid a potential all over skin reaction.
 Also, to ensure a thorough application of active ingredients, shake contents before slathering and reapply as directed.

-Aveeno Baby Continuous Protection Lotion (available in 3 oz. only) has pretty much the same ingredients as Neutrogena Pure and Free Baby with a water resistance of 80-minutes.
-The only significant difference is the addition of oat extract (colloidal oatmeal) for its skin-nourishing effect.
-We include it in this list because it is a great option at the drugstore, so really cost may be the deciding factor.
+Aveeno Baby Continuous Protection Lotion has similar ingredients to Neutrogena Pure and Free Baby with a water resistance of 80-minutes.
+The only significant difference is oat extract (colloidal oatmeal) for skin-nourishing.
+We include it here because it is a good drugstore option so that the cost will be the deciding factor.
 Any white residue will dissipate with time and extra rubbing.
 Those with a gluten allergy or Celiac may want to steer clear, as some are sensitive to oat containing skin products.

 Products that Didn't Make the Cut

-There are a lot of sunscreen products for kids and babies, and we tested a large variety.
-The mineral-based products listed below didn't make our recommended list because they are either too greasy, too sticky, poorly breathable, and/or not effective enough for our liking.
+There are a lot of products for kids and babies, and we tested a bunch.
+The mineral-based products below didn't make our list because they are either too greasy, too sticky, not breathable, or not effective enough for our liking.

 - Alba Botanica